rouvinerh/SecJournal/website-security/xxe-injection/portswigger-xxe-writeup.md

 %exfil;
 ```

-`&#x25` represents a `%` in Unicode, and it is used because of syntaxing.
+`&#x25` represents a `%` in Unicode, and it is used to prevent syntax errors.
 After storing this on the exploit server, I used this payload to make the application retrieve it and process it.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>